5 high-level CDC officials are leaving in the latest turmoil for the public health agency

 — Leandris Liburd, head of the Office of Health Equity, with about 40 employees.
 Liburd took the role in 2020, as part of an effort to address the COVID-19 pandemic’s disproportionate death toll on Black, Hispanic and Native Americans.

-Adding to that: Kevin Griffis, head of CDC communications, left last week.
+Adding to that: Kevin Griffis, head of CDC’s office of communications, left last week.
 Robin Bailey, the agency’s chief operating officer, left late last month.
 So did Dr. Nirav Shah, a former CDC principal deputy director who last year was the agency’s primary voice about an evolving bird flu epidemic in animals that has also sickened at least 70 people in the U.S.

+The CDC, with a core budget of more than $9 billion, is charged with protecting Americans from disease outbreaks and other public health threats.
+At the beginning of this year, it had more than 13,000 employees, and nearly 13,000 other contract workers.

+At least 550 probationary employees were laid off in February, although those layoffs were challenged in lawsuits and two federal judges ordered that the employees be reinstated.
+According to some of the laid off employees, that hasn’t happened yet, although the U.S. Department of Health and Human Services has – following court orders – extended their administrative leave pay.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.